 Class 1 with internal electric power source.
-Where the integrity of the external protective earth (ground) in the installation or it's conductors is in doubt, the equipment is operated from it's internal electric power source.
+Where the integrity of the external protective earth (ground) in the installation of its conductors is in doubt, the equipment is operated from its internal electric power source.

 2.2.5 Degree of Protection Against Electric Shock